Employing a carer privately

 2. Can you provide references from previous employers?

-3. Do you have a valid criminal record check? this will be called a DBS in England or Wales, and a PVG in Scotland.
-A clean, valid record is the best way to assess whether someone is safe to work with vulnerable adults
+3. Do you have a valid criminal record check?
+This will be called an enhanced DBS check in England or Wales, and a PVG in Scotland.
+A clean, valid record is the best way to assess whether someone is safe to work with vulnerable adults.

 4. Do you have demonstrable experience in elderly care and following a care plan?

-Elder’s Head of Clinical, Alexis Cable has shared advice on how to feel more confident when choosing a carer.
+Elder's Clinical Director, Alexis Cable has shared advice on how to feel more confident when choosing a carer.

 How can Elder help?

-These include ensuring they have a clean and up-to-date DBS or PVG, right to work, and at least two professional references that we can verify.
+This screening ensures they have a clean and up-to-date DBS, right to work, and at least two professional references that we can verify.
 We also ensure they can provide proof of address, certifications pertaining to care, and a valid copy of their photo ID.
-We complete these for every carer before they’re matched with you, and run monthly audits on Carer documentation to ensure all Carers remain compliant whilst on our platform.
+We complete these for every carer before they’re matched with you, and run monthly audits on carer documentation to ensure all carers remain compliant whilst on our platform.

 We’ll also manage payroll services for you – and unlike other care agencies, we won’t charge additional fees for joining Elder, matching you with a suitable carer, or for bank holidays or weekends.

-Using a care agency like Elder provides a greater peace of mind in the quality of care – as well as following a robust recruitment process and carer screening (which less than 10% of applying carers pass) We also provide a legal set of care standards that carers must follow when providing care via Elder, and your care needs will be assessed by our internal clinical team to ensure care can take place safely.
+We also provide a set of care standards that carers must follow when providing care via Elder, and your care needs will be assessed by our internal clinical team to ensure care can take place safely.

 With Elder, you’ll get the peace of mind that the tricky things are taken care of – leaving you free to choose an experienced carer that fits your needs and build a great ongoing relationship with them.